Davidevlops/JS-DSA/Data-structures-graphs.md

 - **Acyclic Graph:** An acyclic graph, also known as a DAG (Directed Acyclic Graph), is a type of graph that does not contain any cycles.
 In other words, it is a directed graph in which it is impossible to traverse through the graph and return to the starting node by following the direction of the edges.

-An implementation of a graph with it operations is illustrated below.
+An implementation of a graph with various operations is illustrated below.

 ```js
 class Graph {